jbkroner/TalkTurbo/README.md

 `-h`, `--help` - show this help message and exit

-`--sync-app-commands` - sync new or udpated app commands with Discord.
+`--sync-app-commands` - sync new or updated app commands with Discord.
 This will sync commands globally with all guilds that your instance of Turbo has joined.

 `--no-user-identifier` - do *not* send a user's unique hash to OpenAI with each request.